msandulache/Eticket-Symfony-Tailwind/README.md

 Hello,

-This project is intended to be an e-commerce web app through which a user can browse movies imported regulary from themoviedb (https://www.themoviedb.org/) through their API and can order tickets for the desired movies with the help of Stripe (https://stripe.com/en-gb-ro).
+This project is intended to be an e-commerce web app through which a user can browse movies imported regulary from themoviedb (https://www.themoviedb.org/) through their API and can order tickets for the desired movies.

 It is intended to be a fun and educational PHP application.